oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC03 - Adding a Company

-**Preconditions:** User has the SOCareers App open.
+**Preconditions:** User has the SOCareers open.
 **Guarantees:** A new company is added to the user’s list of companies with the provided details.
 **MSS:**
 1. User requests to add a company contact and provides the company's details.
-2. SOCareers adds the company to the list of companies and displays confirmation in the UI.
+2. SOCareers adds the company to the list of companies and confirms to the user that the operation was completed successfully.

     Use case ends.

 **Extensions:**
 - 1a.
-The provided information is invalid (e.g., invalid phone number format, invalid email format, duplicate contact, etc.).
+The provided information is invalid (e.g., invalid phone number format, invalid email format, duplicate company name, etc.).
   - 1a1.
 SOCareers displays an error message.

     Use case resumes from step 1.